ptlergo/facebooklogin/README.md

 # facebooklogin
-User registration and login template for music'em app. uses firebase and angular
+App music'em's registration and login.
+Using firebase, node, angular, and ui-router.

 #INSTALL
 install all dependencies